AdobeDocs/target-learn.en/help/dev101/1-3-intro-to-admin-setup.md

 thumbnail: 33751.jpg
 exl-id: ab9e6c12-1941-49fc-9516-184f1005dc11
 ---
-# Introduction to Administration Setup
+# Introduction to administration setup

-## What you will learn

 In this video, you learn how to: